bmz1/bmzcodez-svelte/posts/health-learning-meaning.md

 In addition to these health benefits, the Mediterranean diet is also known for its delicious and diverse range of foods, which makes it easy to stick to in the long term.

+Intermittent fasting can also have benefits for both physical and mental health.

 ### Nutritions
-In terms of nutrition, taking vitamin supplements such as A1G and BPN Strong Greens can be beneficial.
-Fasting can also have benefits for both physical and mental health.
+In terms of nutrition, for taking vitamin supplements my recommendations are A1G and BPN Strong Greens.

 ### Exercise